Find a CO2 Laser Clinic

 CO2 laser resurfacing is widely used to improve acne scars, particularly when scarring affects the texture and surface of the skin.
 By removing damaged outer layers of skin and stimulating new collagen production, CO2 laser treatment for acne scars can help smooth uneven skin texture and reduce the appearance of deeper scars.

 The treatment is often recommended for patients with atrophic acne scars, including boxcar scars, rolling scars, and other types of depressed scarring.
-During consultation, practitioners assess the depth of scarring and determine whether fractional CO2 laser resurfacing is the most appropriate treatment option.
+During consultation, practitioners assess the depth of scarring and determine whether fractional CO2 laser resurfacing or fully ablative CO2 laser is the most appropriate treatment option.

 Because acne scarring varies between patients, treatment settings and recovery time can differ depending on the severity of the scarring and the treatment depth used.